Sign In Chef

 You can never have too many Southern recipes, so give Southern Fried Catfish a try.
 This recipe makes 6 servings with 789 calories, 101g of protein, and 32g of fat each.
 For $8.78 per serving, this recipe covers 41% of your daily requirements of vitamins and minerals.
 39 people found this recipe to be flavorful and satisfying.
 If you have vegetable oil, flour, garlic powder, and a few other ingredients on hand, you can make it.
 It works best as a main course, and is done in around 45 minutes.
 It is a good option if you're following a dairy free and pescatarian diet.
 It is brought to you by Foodista.
 With a spoonacular score of 93%, this dish is outstanding.
 If you like this recipe, you might also like recipes such as Southern Fried Catfish, Southern Fried Catfish, and Southern Fried Catfish.

-Catfish works really well with Pinot Noir, Pinot Grigio, and Gruener Veltliner.
+Pinot Noir, Pinot Grigio, and Gruener Veltliner are my top picks for Fish.
 Fish is as diverse as wine, so it's hard to pick wines that go with every fish.
 A crisp white wine, such as a pinot grigio or Grüner Veltliner, will suit any delicately flavored white fish.
 Meaty, strongly flavored fish such as salmon and tuna can even handle a light red wine, such as a pinot noir.
-One wine you could try is Baron Philippe de Rothschild Escudo Rojo Pinot Noir Reserva.
-It has 5 out of 5 stars and a bottle costs about 20 dollars.
+The Goldeneye Gowan Creek Vineyard Pinot Noir with a 4.9 out of 5 star rating seems like a good match.
+It costs about 80 dollars per bottle.

 » Get this wine on Wine.com